runyanjake/olomana/software-development/project-management/README.md

 - Mobile usage gated behind $6/seat paywall.

 ## Planka
-Blah blah
+A solid self hosted Kanban board.

 Pros
--
+- Visually nice, works good on mobile/desktop/tablet.

 Cons
--
+- No sprint planning.

-## Example
+## Taiga
-Blah blah
+A decent looking PMS software.

 Pros
--
+- Allows for sprint planning, though it's not intuitive (to me).

 Cons
--
+- You cannot get rid of some of the "completion status" visuals.